South Korean President Yoon is urged to resign or face impeachment over martial law

 Yoon's martial law declaration, the first of its kind in more than 40 years, harkened to South Korea's past military-backed governments when authorities occasionally proclaimed martial law and other decrees that allowed them to station combat soldiers, tanks and armored vehicles on streets or at public places like schools to prevent anti-government demonstrations.
 Such scenes of military intervention had not been seen since South Korea achieved a genuine democracy in the late 1980s until Tuesday night.

 It wasn't clear how the 190 lawmakers were able to enter a parliamentary hall to vote down Yoon's martial law decree.
-Some reportedly climbed over walls, and while troops and police officers blocked some from entering they didn't aggressively restrain or use force against others.
+Opposition leader Lee Jae-myung livestreamed himself climbing over the wall, and while troops and police officers blocked some from entering they didn't aggressively restrain or use force against others.

-Ruling People Power Party Han Dong-hun demanded that Yoon explain his decision and fire Defense Minister Kim Yong Hyun, who he said recommended the martial law decree to Yoon.
+Han, the People Power Party leader, demanded that Yoon explain his decision and fire Defense Minister Kim Yong Hyun, who he said recommended the martial law decree to Yoon.
 The Defense Ministry has not commented.

 Under South Korea’s constitution, the president can declare martial law during “wartime, war-like situations or other comparable national emergency states” that require the use of military force to restrict the freedom of press, assembly and other rights to maintain order.
 Many observers question whether South Korea is currently in such a state.